I’m super happy to work with a company that puts a lot of energy into the quality assurance part of every single software development project.

 This article is brought to you by Usersnap.
 Usersnap helps you to communicate visually.
 And the best part?
 It connects with GitLab and GitHub.
 Get a 15-day free trial here.
 Version Control repository management services are a key component in the software development workflow.
 In the last few years, GitHub and GitLab positioned themselves as…

-6 Effective Ways to Collect Customer Feedback
+6 Ways for Web Product Managers to Collect Customer Feedback

 How to be a faster programmer: 7 helpful tips for being faster & more successful.